 - Executive summaries and reports that can be exported for consumption by other systems or to manually update systems across the environment.

 - The full Cynet Prevention & Detection platform leverages Cynet Sensor Fusion to provide integrated antivirus, endpoint detection and response, network analytics, deception and user behavioral analytics.

-The FireEye Mandiant Automated Defense module – which will soon be spun off under the Mandiant name – combines data from the security stack with data science and machine learning capabilities to triage alerts, automatically eliminating events that don’t matter, and revealing the ones that do.
+The Mandiant Automated Defense module – soon to become part of Google – combines data from the security stack with data science and machine learning capabilities to triage alerts, automatically eliminating events that don’t matter, and revealing the ones that do.
 Its extended detection and response (XDR) engine uses decision automation to recall events that occurred in the past, correlating with threat intelligence to enrich incidents for escalation and remediation.

 - Mandiant Automated Defense increases scalability, consistency, and accuracy to augment SOC teams, improving detection and reducing attacker dwell times.

 - Mandiant investigator expertise and threat intelligence are delivered through the Mandiant Intel Grid.